Build stronger relationships with people in the workplace through healthy confrontations with difficult people after

 Difficult people are everywhere.
-It is inevitable for you to come across a difficult person in your life that bring about distress, whether it’s in the form of a neighbor, relative, colleague, bosses, employee, customer, or supplier.
+It is inevitable for you to come across a difficult person in your life that brings about distress, whether it’s in the form of a neighbour, relative, colleague, bosses, employee, customer, or supplier.
 When people are nice to you, you can't help but feel good and be nice back.
 But when they're difficult, our instinct is to react with frustration and irritation.
 That, however, is the ticket to destruction.

 Why do other people get to us so easily?

-The reason our happiness and well-being depend so much on our relationships is because humans are social beings; we seek and enjoy the company of other people, in particular other people who are easy to get along with and whom we like.
+The reason our happiness and well-being depend so much on our relationships is that humans are social beings; we seek and enjoy the company of other people, in particular other people who are easy to get along with and whom we like.

 Difficult people can take many forms.
-“Difficulty” can manifest itself in quite a few ways, oftentimes, including people who spread rumors, who find the negative in everything, those who rarely cooperate, or who don’t value the input and opinions of others.
+“Difficulty” can manifest itself in quite a few ways, oftentimes, including people who spread rumours, who find the negative in everything, those who rarely cooperate, or who don’t value the input and opinions of others.
 They may find every opportunity to create problems or they may simply use passive resistance to waylay your best efforts to move your agenda forward.

-Therefore, it is important to develop the skills of dealing with difficult people not only for the sake of your satisfaction but because your long term as well as short term success depends to a great extent on your ability to smoothly and successfully interact with such people.
-To increase the likelihood of your success in life and career, you must be savvy in dealing with such difficult behaviors.
+Therefore, it is important to develop the skills of dealing with difficult people not only for the sake of your satisfaction but because your long term, as well as short term success, depends to a great extent on your ability to smoothly and successfully interact with such people.
+To increase the likelihood of your success in life and your career, you must be savvy in dealing with such difficult behaviours.

-This one day workshop is designed to equip the participants with the skills necessary to manage difficult people and helps you to identify positive strategies for dealing with them.
-Participants will learn to avoid conflict through healthy confrontation and actions to build stronger and better relationships and teamwork at workplace.
+This one day workshop is designed to equip the participants with the skills necessary to manage difficult people and helps them to identify positive strategies for dealing with them.
+Participants will learn to avoid conflict through healthy confrontation and actions to build stronger and better relationships and teamwork at the workplace.